Terms of Service

 If you are a Consumer (acting outside your trade, business or profession), you have a statutory right to withdraw from this contract within 14 days under Estonia's Consumer Protection Act and EU Consumer Rights Directive.
 The 14 days run from the date your enrolment is confirmed.

-You can request a full refund within 14 days of purchase OR until you complete your first submodule of the Programme, whichever comes later.
+You can request a full refund within 14 days of purchase, or until you complete your first submodule of the Programme — whichever happens first.

 To exercise the right of withdrawal, email [email protected] from the email address on your account with the words "I want to withdraw from this enrolment" and the Programme name.
 We will refund the price to the original payment method within 14 days of receiving your withdrawal notice.

 Loss of the statutory right.
 Under EU law, the 14-day statutory withdrawal right is lost when (a) you have given express consent to immediate performance of a digital-content contract and (b) you have acknowledged you lose the withdrawal right by doing so.
 At programme kick-off you may be asked to give this consent if you want to start a programme inside the 14-day window.
-AML Certification Centre's voluntary extension above will continue to apply even where you have waived the statutory right, up to the "first submodule completed" boundary.
+Completing your first submodule is the point at which that immediate performance has been delivered, so the refund window closes then even if fewer than 14 days have passed.
+If you have not given that consent, your statutory 14-day right is unaffected — nothing in these Terms shortens a right the law gives you.

 5.4 Refunds (Business customers)